OSGP/Documentation/chapter3/section3.x/SetConfigurationObject.md

 - HLS_4_on_P0_enable
 - HLS_5_on_P0_enable

 See DSMR document chapter 8.3 for detailed description.
+The request needs the DeviceIdentification, GprsOperationMode, ConfigurationFlagType and Enabled parameters.

 [GetSetConfigurationObjectResponse](GetSetConfigurationObjectResponse.md) returns the result from setting a SetConfigurationObject.
 The response request contains the DeviceIdentification and CorrelationUid which is received from the SetConfigurationObject request.